- Both parents and the child applying for the passport must be present or provide a notarized form (HERE) signed by the absent parent

 Tip: Provides detailed information regarding the special requirements for children applying for passports

-Advice on Expedited Passports:
+Advice on passport expiration:

-From the US Department of State website: “If you are leaving on an emergency trip, apply in person at the nearest passport agency, presenting your tickets or airline-generated itinerary, as well as other required items listed in this publication.
+"If you are leaving on an emergency trip, apply in person at the nearest passport agency, presenting your tickets or airline-generated itinerary, as well as other required items listed in this publication.
 To ensure that customers with imminent travel receive their passports in time for their trips, many passport agencies are now only operating by appointments and are generally serving only those leaving in less than 14 days.

 If you do not live near a passport agency, but your overnight delivery service is reliable, departures within 7 to 10 business days may often be accommodated by appointments at a nearby passport acceptance facility.
 You will need to pay the additional $60 fee for expedited service and include a self-addressed, prepaid, two-way, overnight delivery envelope.
 For all those customers leaving within 6 or fewer business days, apply at a passport agency.
 Whichever way you apply, be sure to include your departure date and travel plans on your application.”